jbarry1506/halloween_2019/README.md

     - Person approaches
         - Camera recognizes motion based on x percent difference in default image
         - Camera starts video
+        # gopro section may be added if there is time
         - Pi try connection to GoPro
             - success
                 - wakeup GoPro